stat545ubc-2021/mda-maira1220/Minidata-3_files/Minidata-3.md

 \*\*Research Question\*\*:

-Choosing three `species_names` and I analyze the relationship between the `diameter`and the `date_planted`.
+Choosing three `species_names`, I want to analyze the relationship between the `diameter`and the `date_planted`.
 The question I would like to answer is: can I find any correlations between these two values?
 I hypothesize that if the trees are older, the diameter would be larger.

 \*\*Variable of interest\*\*: Y=diameter